 If you received a message saying that

-Windows couldn't be activated, here are a few reasons why it might not have worked, and some things you can try to fix the problem.
-For more info about activation errors not listed on this page, see Get help with activation errors.
+Windows 10 couldn't be activated, here are a few reasons why it might not have worked, and some things you can try to fix the problem.
+For more info about activation errors not listed on this page, see Get help with Windows 10 activation errors.

 For additional help with the activation process, go to the product activation article.

-If you see error 0xC004F061 when you try to activate Windows 8.1 or Windows 8, it means one of the following:
+If you see error 0xC004F061 when you try to activate Windows 10, it means one of the following:

-You're using a product key to update to Windows 8.1 or Windows 8, but a previous version of Windows wasn't installed on your PC.
-To update, you need to have Windows 8, Windows 7, Windows Vista, or Windows XP already on your PC.
+You're using a product key to upgrade to Windows 10, but a previous version of Windows wasn't installed on your PC.
+To update, you need to have Windows 8 or Windows 7 already on your PC.

-If you formatted or replaced your hard drive, you won't be able to use a product key to update to Windows 8.1 or Windows 8.
-You'll need to install your previous version of Windows, and then reinstall Windows 8.1 or Windows 8.
+If you formatted or replaced your hard drive, you won't be able to use a product key to update to Windows 10.
+You'll need to install your previous version of Windows, and then reinstall Windows 10.

 If you took your PC to a repair shop or to someone who builds and fixes PCs, it's possible that a different version of Windows was installed to complete a repair.
-Or, if a different product key was used for your PC, that key might be blocked if it was used on more PCs than the Microsoft Software License Terms allow.
+Or, if a different product key was used for your PC during the repair, that key might be blocked if it was used on more PCs than the Microsoft Software License Terms allow.

 If Windows was activated before your PC was repaired or rebuilt, then re-entering the product key that came with your PC or original copy of Windows might solve the problem.
 You can also try reinstalling your original version of Windows.